FarshadAmiri/langgraph-multiagent-assistant/IMPLEMENTATION_SUMMARY.md

 ## 🎉 Conclusion

-InfoMind is a fully functional multi-agent system that meets all specified requirements:
+WasMAS is a fully functional multi-agent system that meets all specified requirements:

 - ✅ All 6 core agents implemented
 - ✅ LangGraph orchestration working